shaepy/dom-events-lab/README.md

 ## Level Up Features
 1. The calculator accepts multi-digit numbers
 2. The recent total is always saved so it can be used as the first number in the next operation
+3. Display the entire operation in the same display until the total

 ## User Stories (MVP)
 * As a user, I want to be able to select numbers so that I can perform operations with them.